 "ignoreDependencies": ["@tailwindcss/forms", "@tailwindcss/typography", "tailwindcss"]

-}The entry array tells knip where execution starts—SvelteKit route files (+page.ts, +server.ts, +layout.ts), test files, setup files, scripts, and the verification server.
+}The entry array tells knip where execution starts—SvelteKit route files (+page.ts, +server.ts, +layout.ts), test files, helper files, and scripts.
 Everything reachable from these entry points is “used.”
 Everything in the project globs that is not reachable is dead code.
+If you add later labs like authenticated setup or a custom MCP server, extend these globs at that point instead of shipping them in the starter.

 The ignoreDependencies array handles Tailwind.
 Tailwind v4 uses CSS @import directives to pull in its plugins, not JavaScript imports, so knip cannot trace the dependency chain.
 Without the ignore list, knip reports tailwindcss, @tailwindcss/forms, and @tailwindcss/typography as unused dependencies on every run.